 Global influence and reputation

-In terms of global influence, although it reported a large gain in Cultural Interaction in the Global Power City Index (2017), Bangkok’s performance is still remarkably low: ranked 33rd among 44 cities globally, with an overall score of 908.8/1800.
-Its cultural uplift, where it reached the 13th rank, was possible thanks to an increase in the number of international conferences it hosted, the number of museums and number of visitors from abroad.
+In terms of global influence, although it reported a large gain in Cultural Interaction in the Global Power City Index (2019), Bangkok’s performance is still remarkably low: ranked 40th among 48 cities globally, with an overall score of 909.3/1800.
+Its cultural uplift, where it reached the 8th rank, was possible thanks to an increase in the number of international conferences it hosted, the number of museums and the number of visitors from abroad.

-As for reputation, the Kingdom’s capital didn’t perform any better: it was ranked 49th among 56 cities in the City RepTrack (2017) as opposed to Thailand as country, which enjoyed 22nd position in the country ranking.
+As for reputation, the Kingdom’s capital didn’t perform any better: it was ranked 49th among 56 cities in the 2018 City RepTrak®.

-Bangkok ranks 59th in the 2018 World’s Best Cities report.
-Here, its strongest pillars are programming of events (16th) and promotion (17th) which shows that as a destination, the city is doing a good job at achieving positive media coverage and references.
-Bangkok’s lowest-performing asset is people where it ranks 133rd .
+Bangkok ranks 58th in the 2020 World’s Best Cities report.
+Here, its strongest pillars are Programming of events (12) and Promotion (18) which shows that as a destination, the city is doing a good job at achieving positive media coverage and references.
+Bangkok’s lowest-performing asset is People where it has a score of 162.

 Latest posts by The Editorial Team (see all)